For some reason, the number four and stability seem to fit together.

 Most tables and chairs have four legs.
 While humans are pretty good at staying upright on two legs, there’s no question that our four-legged friends are more balanced.

-At Davenport Dental Group, one of the restorative service we offer are All-on-4® implant-supported dentures.
+At Davenport Dental Group, one of the restorative services we offer is All-on-4® implant-supported dentures.

 From a cosmetic point of view, dentures do offer considerable advantages when compared with not having any teeth.